 there's a second piece. around the same time, i started coaching founders in the ecosystem. and i noticed something i'd already seen with the teachers i trained at the coding school: when i stopped giving advice and started asking better questions, people unlocked growth i'd never seen them reach when they were being told what to do.

-i'm not your expert. i'm the co-pilot who asks the right questions until you find your own answer - and then helps you make it real in your body so it doesn't dissolve by Tuesday.
+i'm not your expert. i'm not here to hand you a plan or a framework or a five-step path. i ask the right questions until you find your own answer - and then we make it real in your body, so it holds when life gets uncomfortable again.

 that's the work. that's why i do it.